shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 In the end is `module.export` , this is where we are going to list various parameters like compiler version, networks to use, API keys, etc. Please note, here we have defined the solidity version as `0.8.4` .

 # Writing the Smart Contract

+In this section we are going to write our first smart contract which will be an NFT Creation Smart contract.
+The smart contract will ask for a tokenURI and will convert it into an NFT.
+We will also learn about how to install various libraries and how to use them in our smart contract.

 ## Installing Openzeppelin library